metagenlab/zDB/README.md

 As the analysis may be run on a server or on an HPC cluster, the results may need to be exported to start a web application on a different machine.

 This can be done with the ```zdb export``` command with a run name as parameter.
 This will create a compressed archive containing all the necessary results.
-The archive can then be transferred to a different machin and unpacked, either manually or with the ```zdb import``` command.
+The archive can then be transferred to a different machine and unpacked, either manually or with the ```zdb import``` command.
 The web server can then be started as if the analysis had been run locally.

 ## Bugs and feature requests